 The ceilings will always be, in one way or another, the signs of the institution, its artificial sky, and in the museum they are the support and the source of most of the light directed toward the picture rails and the plinths.
 Here, they are orthogonal geometry, precise and precious, both translucent and textured glass; sometimes they are also sky on sky, central glass roofs surrounded by mirrors to frame the complex geometry of the dome.

-These three archetypes, revisited as walls, floors, and ceilings, are the basis of a museography of dialogues, of revelations through the bringing together of works and objects from different civilizations.
+These three archetypes, revisited as walls, floors, and ceilings, are the basis of a museography of dialogues, of revelations through bringing together works and objects from different civilizations.
 The architecture produces groups of large galleries.
 The sum of these rhythmic groupings of patios, thresholds, transparencies, and low angles creates an urban space protected by the dome, which is traversed by the rays of the sun.
 The better to experience, here, in Abu Dhabi, the permanence of ephemeral emotions that come from different horizons.